Chapter 26 : Farewell Slughorn

 Scorpius shrugged.
 “Well, whatever you did, I’m glad of it.
 You know?”

-Dora’s fellow Ravenclaws were less pleased.
-Between her various transgressions, she’d lost them almost two hundred points, leaving them in last place.
+Their fellow Ravenclaws were less pleased.
+Between Dora's various transgressions, she’d lost them almost two hundred points, leaving them in last place.
 The twenty-five points each Albus and Rose had received for solving the mystery seemed paltry in comparison.

 Everybody seemed to know who’d lost them the points.
 Not only had Scorpius been telling everybody who’d listen about being able to replace his broom, but Dora, Albus and Rose had been seen heading to McGonagall’s office with Professor Blackburn the previous evening and as Dora’d been going around with a scowl on her face, casting baleful looks at Albus and Rose ever since, it probably wasn’t difficult to fill in the blanks.

 Albus cringed every time she looked at him.
 Even though he knew she’d deserved it, he couldn’t help feeling slightly awkward about getting her in so much trouble.

 And he dreaded to think what she might do next.
 She’d more reason than ever to torment them now.

 At least he wasn’t the one who had to share a dormitory with her.
 If he did, he thought he’d be afraid to ever go to sleep.
 He’d be constantly worrying what she might do when he did.

 “I’m not afraid of her,” Rose said, when he raised the topic tentatively.
 “What can she do to me anyway?”

 He didn’t answer, although a long list occurred to him.
 He didn’t want to worry her.

 “Don’t worry about her, Albus,” she continued.
 “She’s a coward.
 She won’t dare do anything now we know who she is.”